365businessdev/docs/docs/en-us/365-business-e-invoice/get-started.md

  6. Set the interval for retrieving emails in the **Minutes Between Runs** field, if desired (e.g., 1440min = 24h).

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #FF0000; --fa-primary-color: #111111; --fa-secondary-opacity: 0.7"></i> <strong>Good to know:</strong>You can also manually trigger the retrieval of E-Documents from the configured Microsoft 365 mailboxes.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong>You can also manually trigger the retrieval of E-Documents from the configured Microsoft 365 mailboxes.
 To do this, you can call the <strong>Receive</strong> action in the E-Document service.
 </div>

 ## Step 2: Process E-Documents